Trighhorn/Bento/README.md

 For setting up the Weather widget you'll need an API Key from: `https://openweathermap.org/`.
 Once you have your Key you'll need to set your latitude and longitude, you can use: `https://www.latlong.net/` to get them.

-Finally, choose an Icon set:
+Then, choose an Icon set:

 ![](assets/img/icons.png)